Micturating cystourethrogram (MCUG)

 As so many children and young people need to use our services, we have had to introduce a policy where if a child cancels or does not attend two appointments in a row, we will close their referral and inform their GOSH consultant.

-One week before the appointment
+The day before the appointment

 This is because inserting the catheter into the bladder can increase the risk of a urinary tract infection and the antibiotics may help to prevent this.